Statistically significant tests of multiparticle quantum correlations based on randomized measurements: Estimation of the moments

-\textit{Estimation of the moments.}--- In the following we assume that a finite sample of $M$ random measurement bases is taken, each of which undergoes $K$ individual projective measurements.
-We thus denote the individual outcomes of a single random measurement on $N$ qubits by $\{r_1,\ldots,r_{N}\}$, with $r_i=\pm1$, and define the corresponding correlation sample as $X=\prod_{i=1}^{N}r_i$ (see Fig.~\ref{fig_1}(a)).
+In the following we assume that a finite sample of $M$ random measurement bases is taken, each of which undergoes $K$ individual projective measurements.
+We thus denote the outcomes of a single random measurement on $N$ qubits by $\{r_1,\ldots,r_{N}\}$, with $r_i=\pm1$, and define the corresponding correlation sample as $X=\prod_{i=1}^{N}r_i$ (see Fig.~\ref{fig_1}(a)).
 Given a fixed measurement basis we can thus model the binary outcomes of $X$ through a binomially distributed random variable $\tilde Y$ with probability $P$, i.e., the probability that an even number of the measurement outcomes $r_i$ result in $-1$, and $K$ trials.
-The corresponding unbiased estimators $\tilde P_k$ of $P$ and its $k$-th powers, respectively, are then given by $\tilde P_k=\tilde P_{k-1}[K\tilde P_1-(k-1)]/[K-(k-1)]$, with $\tilde P_1=\tilde Y/K$ (see SM~\cite{SM}). \\ Further on, the unbiased estimators of the respective $t$-th powers of Eq.~(\ref{eq:CorrelationFct}) read
+The corresponding unbiased estimators $\tilde P_k$ of $P$ and its $k$-th powers, respectively, are then given by $\tilde P_k=\tilde P_{k-1}[K\tilde P_1-(k-1)]/[K-(k-1)]$, with $\tilde P_1=\tilde Y/K$ (see App.~\ref{app:Estimators}). \\ Further on, the unbiased estimators of the respective $t$-th powers of Eq.~(\ref{eq:CorrelationFct}) read

 which, in turn, allows us to define faithful estimators of the moments~(\ref{eq:RandomMoments}), resulting from $M$ sampled measurement bases:

 Given Eqs.~(\ref{eq:EstimatorEt}) and (\ref{eq:EstimatorRt}), our goal is now to gauge the statistical error of an estimation $\tilde{\mathcal R}^{(t)}$ as a function of the number of subsystems $N$.
 More precisely, we aim for lower bounds on the total number of required measurement samples $M_\text{tot}=M\times K$ needed in order to estimate $\mathcal R^{(t)}$ with a precision of at least $\delta$ and confidence $\gamma$ , i.e., such that $\text{Prob}(|\tilde{\mathcal R}^{(t)}-{\mathcal R}^{(t)}|\leq \delta)\geq \gamma $ for $M_\text{tot}\geq M(\gamma,t)$. \\